National Park Service accepting applications to run food and beverage service at Land's End in San Francisco

-SAN FRANCISCO — The National Park Service announced it is accepting applications to lease the Cliff House and other restaurant properties at Land's End.
+SAN FRANCISCO — The National Park Service announced it is accepting applications to lease the Cliff House and other restaurants at Land's End.

 The property includes the Cliff House and the Lands End Lookout Cafe, according to a news release from the park service.